← Blog |

 Build Calorie-Specific Plans in Minutes, Not Hours

-This template gives you a solid starting point for sedentary clients.
-But every client needs a different calorie target, different restrictions, and fresh recipes every few weeks.
+This template gives you a solid starting point for the right client profile.
+But every client needs different macros, different restrictions, and fresh recipes every few weeks.
 Doing that manually for 10+ clients doesn't scale.
 Promealplan generates personalized, branded plans from 1,000+ dietitian-crafted recipes, with grocery lists and macro breakdowns included.

 Ready to create calorie-specific plans your clients actually follow?